 WWF publishes a palm oil scorecard for manufacturers and retailers.
 As one of the founding members of the RSPO, WWF has worked with most of these companies at the roundtable.
 The scorecard is the best assessment available of company performance.

-The following consumer companies either are large buyers of unsustainably grown palm oil or refuse to release information about their palm oil buying.
+WWF's 2016 Scorecard for Manufacturers shows the following consumer brands either are large buyers of unsustainably grown palm oil or refuse to release information about their palm oil buying.
 Take a few minutes to call or email them.
 Let them know sustainable palm oil is important to you and that you will be considering that in your purchasing decisions.